Marvel Characters Similarity Map

 By Oliver Gladfelter | Sept 30, 2020

-I was recently reminded of these multifaceted relationships after coming across the fictional background story of The Vision, a Marvel character.
-As it turns out, Vision was created by Ultron, but ultimately turned against and defeated his creator.
-The two androids later reconnected as they both developed human emotions and worked together to “explore the world of feeling and who they are” (sounds like college to me).
+I was recently skimming the background story of The Vision, a fictional Marvel character.
+Vision was created by Ultron, but ultimately turned against and defeated his creator.
+The two androids later reconnected and even had somewhat of a team-up.

-Because relationships are just as important to Marvel’s stories as any action scene or world-threatening crisis, I set out to create a visual representation of a few thousand of the series’ most iconic connections.
-I’m calling the final product a “proximity map,” in which the closer any two characters are to each other in the graph, the more often they appear in the same comic books.
-So Captain America and Iron Man, for example, are practically on top of each other in the graph, no doubt thanks to their 1,370 joint appearances throughout the comic books.
+Because these relationships drive Marvel's stories just as much as any action scene, I set out to create a visual representation of thousands of connections.
+I'm calling the final product a "proximity map" - the closer any two characters are to each other, the more often they appear in the same comic books.
+For example, Captain America and Iron Man overlap each other after sharing 1,370 joint appearances throughout the decades.
 Meanwhile, characters belonging solely to The Avengers and the X-Men are further apart from one another, since they’ve (mostly) stuck to their own storylines.
-Take a look for yourself:

 Data & Methodology